loumoon/annotation-system-front-end/README.md

 # annotation-system-front-end
-Front-end for an annotation system, including PC web and mobile web.
+Mobile front-end for an annotation system, powered by Framework7.